mrf/just-enough-devops/index.md

 - The year of the Linux desktop

 # The Framework
-## "Any piece that fails to justify its value to the end product gets cut."
+## "Any step that provides no value to the end product gets cut."

 # Why Are We Here
 ## Guaranteed current spending to avoid hypothetical future spending